Jen Selter Flaunts Her Famously Perfect Booty In Thong Bikini For Snowy, ‘Game Of Thrones’-Inspired Video

-An inspiration to many who are looking to improve their bodies — and their lives — across the world, American fitness model Jen Selter is also unafraid to model her own results for all to see.
+An inspiration to many who are looking to improve their bodies — and their lives — across the world, American fitness model Jen Selter is not afraid to model her own results for all to see.
 Currently escaping the Coachella madness by enjoying a stay at Post Lech Arlburg, a five-star resort property in Austria, the brunette bombshell shared a sultry Instagram video which saw her taking in a snowy landscape, expressing her love for fantasy TV series Game of Thrones at the same time.

 In this brief clip, Jen can be seen standing in a beautiful blue pool, the swimming area surrounded by great mounds of unspoiled snow.
-Clad in a barely there two piece bikini consisting of a cute peach top and a pair of high-waisted thong bottoms, the American fitness guru — and obvious Game of Thrones fan — leaves very little to the imagination indeed.
+Clad in a barely there two piece bikini consisting of a cute peach top and a pair of high-waisted thong bottoms, the American fitness guru — and obvious Game of Thrones fan — leaves very little to the imagination.

 Tugging at her thong bikini bottoms as the rousing theme from the HBO series plays at a loud volume, Jen looks down at her incredibly toned abs and pert cleavage in slow motion.
 Then, brushing her signature chestnut tresses away from her face and shooting a coy, coquettish smile, the Instagram influencer turns her hips, offering up a generous view of her famous derriere to the audience.

-The model’s hair and makeup game is on point, and she accessorized the sexy look with a chunky silver watch and a delicate necklace with pendant.
+The model’s hair and makeup game are on point, and she accessorized the sexy look with a chunky silver watch and a delicate necklace with pendant.

 In the caption attached to the sultry bit of footage, Jen Selter gave a shout out to the smash hit television show — and asked her fan base of nearly 13 million followers if they would be tuning in to see the final season premiere this evening.
-It seems her question — and her video clip — were very popular, attracting over 45,000 likes and 600-plus comments in very short order.
+It seems her question and video clip were very popular, attracting over 45,000 likes and 600-plus comments in very short order.

 “YASSSSSS I CANT WAIT TO WATCH GOT!” one fan gushed, with Jen replying to the comment by posting a trio of kissing emojis.